ekumenlabs/training_notes_gazebo_ros_2019/ramiro_serra/notes.md

 Now we can check with `rqt_graph`:
 ![teleop_aligned](media/teleopaligned.png)

-We can see `/create1/key_teleop` and `create1/cmd_vel` are connected now!
+We can see `/create1/key_teleop` is now publishing to the correct topic, `/create1/cmd_vel` are connected now!
 And we can move the turtle, great!

 ## Let's check some topic msg types